symfony/symfony-docs/quick_tour/the_big_picture.rst

         }
     }

-The code is pretty straightforward but let's explain this code line by line:
+The code is pretty straightforward but let's explain it line by line:

 * *line 3*: Symfony2 takes advantage of new PHP 5.3 features and as such, all controllers are properly namespaced (the namespace is the first part of the